-Please call us to book a meet & greet appointment.
+Call us to book a meet & greet appointment

-You will need to show one piece of government-issued Photo ID and your Health Care Card.
+You will need to show one piece of government-issued photo ID and your Health Card.

-Westview Walk in Clinic
+Westview Walk-in Clinic

 We provide walk-in care for injuries or illnesses that are not life threatening, such as sprains, minor cuts, minor pain, ear infections, and flu symptoms.